DavidMiles1925/printer_camera/README.md

 #### Code for Temp Sensor

 The library `temp.py` was created using code from the tutorial referenced above.

+It was adjusted so that it can be used as a library as well as run as a main function.

 The above steps will need to be completed before the code can be run.